thomastanck/cs2103-website/schedule/week2/tutorial-cs2103.md

 <big>**Tutorial selection and seating arrangement**</big>

-* **{{ module }}** students: As you don't have a confirmed tutorial yet, attend the slot you chose in the 'Temporary Tutorial Registration' Doodle poll (to be done early in Mon-Tue of week 2).
-Team forming will be done in the following week.
-You are free to sit with anyone this week.
+* **{{ module }}** students: As you don't have a confirmed tutorial yet, attend any tutorial slot for CS2103 slot.
 * **{{ module }}T** students: Attend the tutorial pre-allocated to you.
 Sit together with your team members.

+* Team forming will be done in the following week.
+You are free to sit with anyone this week.

 <br/>